-If you want to get a feel of how it’s like to have permalip implants, you can go for hyaluronic acid based dermal fillers first.
+If you want to get a feel of how it’s like to have permalip implants, you can go for hyaluronic acid-based dermal fillers first.
 That way, you’ll be able to see your future look before committing to surgery.
-Hyaluronic acid based dermal fillers usually last between 4 and 6 months, which should give you ample time to fall in love with your new lips.
-Once that time passes, you can opt for the more permanent solution of lip implants or another round of dermal fillers, it’s all up to you.
+Hyaluronic acid-based dermal fillers make you get used to your new enhanced lips.
+Therefore, once 4 and 6 months pass, you can opt for the more permanent solution of lip implants or another round of dermal fillers, it’s all up to you.
 Hyaluronic acid-based dermal fillers support and shapes the tissues of the lips after injection.
 The benefits of using hyaluronic acid fillers include being able to control over lip volume, having gradual steps of treatment and experiencing less bruising and swelling compared to other dermal fillers.

-Dermal fillers are also a bit more expensive than silicone implants and if you consider the fact that the procedure needs to be repeated at least 3 times a year, it can put a hole in your budget.
-In the same time, dermal fillers have a lower risk of developing complications for the patient, as opposed to permalip implants – the plastic surgeon also has complete control over how much material is injected and subtle touches can be done accordingly.
+Dermal fillers are also a bit more expensive than silicone implants, and if you consider the fact that the procedure needs to be repeated at least 3 times a year, it can put a hole in your budget.

-Lip implants usually last much longer than dermal fillers.
-Silicone implants are also biocompatible, so that removes the possibility of developing an allergic reaction to the implants themselves, as opposed to dermal fillers.
-In the same time, permalip implants carry the same risks of any implant procedure – excessive bleeding, asymmetry and revision surgery are risks the patient will have to take, even if these rarely happen when an experienced surgeon performs the procedure.
-Permalip implants are a more affordable choice – in the long run.
+Lip implants or permalip implants carry the same risks of any implant procedure – excessive bleeding, asymmetry, and revision surgery risks the patient will have to take, even if these rarely happen when an experienced surgeon performs the procedure.
+Lip implants are a more affordable choice – in the long run.
 You won’t have to redo the operation every 4 months or take more than a week off work.

 As a result, as you can see, both types of lip augmentation procedures have both advantages and disadvantages, and which one is chosen depends primarily on your needs and expectations and then on the advice and approval of your doctor.